 - Hadenius, A., & Teorell, J. (2007).
 Pathways from authoritarianism.
 Journal of Democracy, 18(1), 143–157.

 - Haggard, S., & Kaufman, R. R. (1995).
 The political economy of democratic transitions.
-Princeton, NJ: Princeton University Press.
+Princeton University Press.

 - Huntington, S. P., & Moore, C. H. (1970).
 Authoritarian politics in modern society: The dynamics of established one-party systems.
-New York: Basic Books.
+Basic Books.